Lanczos algorithm for lattice QCD matrix elements: Lanczos Method

-The Lanczos matrix-element extraction has stricter data requirements than standard analysis methods.
-Specifically, evaluating $J^{(m)}_{fi}$ requires $C^\mathrm{3pt}(\sigma, \tau)$ for all $0 \leq \sigma \leq m-1$ and $0 \leq \tau \leq m-1$, which includes data for all sink times $ 0 \leq t_f \leq 2(m-1)$ for $m$ Lanczos iterations.
-This is no concern for quark-line disconnected and gluonic operators, where three-point data is naturally available for all $0 \leq \tau < N_t$ and $0 \leq t_f < N_t$, or wherever $C(t_f)$ is available.
+These stricter requirements are no concern for quark-line disconnected and gluonic operators, where three-point data is naturally available for all $0 \leq \tau < N_t$ and $0 \leq t_f < N_t$, or wherever $C(t_f)$ is available.
 However, this clashes with the typical strategy used when computing connected contributions with sequential source methods.
 The typical mode of inverting through the sink requires a separate calculation for each $t_f$ desired, each obtaining all $\tau$ at fixed $t_f$.
 Thus, to avoid computation, $C^\mathrm{3pt}$ is often computed sparsely in $t_f$, typically avoiding small $t_f$ and skipping points in the evaluated range.
 For standard analysis methods, this strategy gives better confidence in control over excited-state effects given a fixed budget.
-However, it is incompatible with a Lanczos analysis, which is thus unlikely to be applicable to existing connected three-point datasets.
+However, for a Lanczos analysis, this restricts the number of iterations that may be evaluated.
+Moreover, the requirement of regular spacing in $t_f$ means Lanczos may not be able to fully incorporate the entirety of existing connected three-point function datasets.
 While inconvenient, these data requirements are not necessarily a disadvantage.
 The small-$t_f$ points typically discarded have good SNR, and Lanczos may usefully incorporate them without the possibility of worsening ESC.